roscoelabs/beams/readme.md

 #Beams v0.2.0 (Beta)

-Beams is an operating system for news.
+###An operating system for news

-Specifically, the files included herein comprise a full-stack framework for building media websites, including news sites, blogs, video apps, and so on.
+Beams is a full-stack framework for building media websites, including news sites, blogs, video apps, and so on.

-###Features

-Beams v0.2.0 is a beta release with the following features:
+It includes the following features:

 - **Secure server using Nginx and Node.js.** A simple, fast server script to get your project up and running quickly using HTTPS.
 A basic website file structure is also included for serving static pages of content.